natir/blog/_posts/2018-10-06-binary-mapping-format.md

 ---
 layout: post
-title: PAF I save 95 % of disk space
+title: How to reduce the impact of your PAF on your disk by 95%
 date: 2018-10-09
 draft: true
 published: true